architv/harvey/README.md

-Butler
+Harvey
 =====

-Butler is your command line helper for viewing and choosing licenses
+Harvey is your command line helper for viewing and choosing licenses